Copyright in Generative Deep Learning: Copyright of Generated Works

 Finally, an additional consideration about copyright allocation must be done.
 One of the most explored creative fields by AI researchers is (video)game design.
-With respect to generative deep learning, it typically concerns the use of generated images (\cite{tilson}), characters (\cite{jin2017}) or soundtracks\footnote{https://cordis.europa.eu/article/id/421438-ai-composers-create-music-for-video-games} inside games; in these cases, all the conclusions drawn until now are still valid, and no additional considerations are required.
+With respect to generative deep learning, it typically concerns the use of generated images (\cite{tilson}), characters (\cite{jin2017}) or soundtracks\footnote{\url{https://cordis.europa.eu/article/id/421438-ai-composers-create-music-for-video-games}} inside games; in these cases, all the conclusions drawn until now are still valid, and no additional considerations are required.
 However, a growing application is the so-called procedural content generation, where the game scenarios are dynamically generated during game (\cite{liu2021}).
-Although this task is technically very similar to image generation (with an additional complexity provided by the need of dynamic adaptation and of complexity growth), it necessitates an additional consideration about copyright allocation.
+Although this task is technically very similar to image generation (with an additional complexity provided by the need of dynamic adaptation and of complexity growth), an additional consideration about copyright allocation is needed.
 In fact, in procedural content generation, it is not immediate to identify the user (as we have intended him/her).
 Of course there is the player, who is a \textit{game} user; but the copyright allocation as stated above is about \textit{generative model} user.
 In this case, the algorithm which generates the game content is not directly used by a person; it is directly used by the game code, and therefore indirectly by the game programmer, who has employed the generative deep learning techniques not to generate content statically, but dynamically.
-By considering the programmer of the game code as the user of the generative model, the conclusion drawn during this section remains generally applicable in our opinion.
+By considering the programmer of the game code as the user of the generative model, the conclusion drawn during this section remains generally applicable in our opinion (and also according to previous literature, e.g. \cite{bridy}).

-For completeness, another possibility exists for machine-generated works.
-Japan, in fact, seems near to adopt a framework that handles works created by AI in a manner similar to trademarks: the person responsible for the creative production would be the rightholder, becoming allowed to seek injunctions against or damages for unauthorized use, in order to recover investment costs more easily.
-In addition, considering the potential of generative programs to create too many works, these rights would be applicable only in case of a certain degree of popularity or otherwise hold market value (\cite{segawa}).
-It is an interesting solution with, of course, a lower impact over the traditional copyright law; however, even if it can partially avoid the risks of non-allocating rights, it may suffer from the same problems of not assigning copyright, since users may still take advantage by declaring them as the authors of the machine-generated works.